 This model ensures that the pinner sees what they want and will engage with the pins in their home feed.

-The problem with this is that if a pinner never clicks on story pins or video pins, they won’t ever see any of those types of pins in their feed.
+The problem with this is that if a pinner never clicks on idea pins or video pins, they won’t ever see any of those types of pins in their feed.
 Pinterest has a ton of great content that they want to get in front of their users.

 To solve that problem, Pinterest introduced a new real-time ranking system called “controlled distribution.”